 Guernsey is solely kept for milk production as its primary role.
 Their milk has 5 % and 3.8% butter and protein content respectively.

-On a typical day, expect to milk 21 litres of milk for your Guernsey dairy cattle.
+On a typical day, expect to milk 21 liters of milk for your Guernsey dairy cattle.

 Now that you have gathered knowledge on the types of dairy cows farmed in Kenya, I will take you to another level of exposure where you will get to understand the challenges facing this venture.